mohammedhrima/UraJS/README.md

     ```

 + This will create
+`pages/routename/routename.jsx` mapped to the /routename route.
+`pages/routename/routename.scss` for styling the route.
+After generating the route and its styles, visit the route in the browser by navigating to the corresponding URL `http://localhost:17000/routename`

+- To generate a **nested route and its SCSS file**, run:

+    ```bash
+      npm run gen /routename/nestedroute
+    ```

++ This will create
-`pages/routename/nestedroute.jsx` mapped to the /routename/nestedroute route.
+`pages/routename/nestedroute/nestedroute.jsx` mapped to the /routename/nestedroute route.
-`pages/routename/nestedroute.scss` for styling the nested route.
+`pages/routename/nestedroute/nestedroute.scss` for styling the nested route.
-After generating the route and its styles, visit the route in the browser by navigating to the corresponding URL, e.g., `http://localhost:17000/routename` or `http://localhost:17000/routename/nestedroute`.
+After generating the route and its styles, visit the route in the browser by navigating to the corresponding URL `http://localhost:17000/routename/nestedroute`.

 Make sure the file structure matches the route you want to create, as UraJS automatically generates routes based on the folder hierarchy within the `pages` directory.
 Each route will have a matching SCSS file that is automatically linked to the JSX component.